7 Ways to Get Your Money's Worth Out of Netflix

 What's more, subscribers can select the quality of the downloads they receive, allowing you to manage the bandwidth you use for downloading and the amount of space you need to store it.
 This is useful if you're limited on space on whatever device you travel with.
 As someone who also uses their Kindle as a Netflix screen, I can attest that having variable file sizes is helpful.

 Netflix has a good reputation among streaming companies, partially because of its well-developed algorithm.
 However, the algorithm only works if it considers an individual's tastes.
-If you and your family share a single user profile, the suggestion engine won't ever work correctly.
+If you and your family share a single user profile, the suggestions won't ever be as accurate.
 Luckily, Netflix allows up to five profiles on a single account.

-If you really want to access the power of Netflix's suggestion engine, it's best to set up your account with profiles dedicated to each person who uses the account.
-This allows the suggestion engine inputs from each user individually.
-You can still have a shared account for when you're having a family movie night, but individual profiles unlock the hidden power of the suggestion engine.
+If you really want to access the power of Netflix's suggestion algorithm, it's best to set up your account with profiles dedicated to each person who uses the account.
+This allows the algorithm to take inputs from each user individually.
+You can still have a shared account for when you're having a family movie night, but individual profiles unlock the full power of the Netflix's suggestions.

 5 Don't Get Stuck Loading Your Next Watch